orientechnologies/orientjs/CONTRIBUTING.md

 # Contributing

-So you want to contribute to oriento?
+So you want to contribute to orientjs?
 Great!
 But to increase the chances of your changes being accepted quickly, please read the following guide.

 ## Code Conventions